24/7 Support

 12. Engage with Trending Topics

-• Engage with posts that are gaining traction in r/news, r/worldnews, and r/politics.
+• Engage with active comment threads: Join hot discussions in major news subreddits like r/news, r/worldnews, and r/politics.

 Final Tips for Karma Farming

-By following these strategies, you can quickly build Reddit Karma and increase your influence on the platform.
+By following these strategies, you can quickly boost Reddit Karma and increase your influence on the platform.

 Are Reddit Upvotes and Karma the Same?